Al-Hasakah: Contemporary

-Civil war
+Syrian Civil War

 On 26 January 2011, in one of the first events of the 2011 Syrian protests, Hasan Ali Akleh from Al-Hasakah poured gasoline on himself and set himself on fire, in the same way Tunisian Mohamed Bouazizi had in Tunis on 17 December 2010.
 According to eyewitnesses, the action was "a protest against the Syrian government".

-In the Battle of Hasakah of summer 2015, the Syrian Government lost control of much of the city to the Islamic State, which was then captured by the YPG.
+In the Battle of Hasakah of summer 2015, the Syrian Government lost control of much of the city to the Islamic State, which was then captured by the Kurdish YPG.
 Afterwards, some 75% of Hasakah and all of the surrounding countryside were under the administration of the Federation of Northern Syria – Rojava, while only some inner-city areas were controlled by the Syrian government.
 The United Nations estimates that violence related to the civil War has displaced up to 120,000 people.
 On 1 August 2016, the Syrian Democratic Council opened a public office in Al-Hasakah.

 On 16 August 2016, the Battle of al-Hasakah (2016) started, with the YPG and Asayish capturing most of the remaining areas held by government forces.
 On 23 August 2016, an agreement between the YPG and the Syrian Army resulted in a ceasefire within the city.
-Al-Hasakah has since been part of the Jazira Region in the framework of the de facto autonomous Federation of Northern Syria – Rojava.
+Al-Hasakah has since been part of the Jazira Region in the framework of the Democratic Autonomous Administration of North and East Syria.

-In January 2021, Al-Hasakh, along with Qamishli, came under siege by the Asayish due to disputes with the Damascus government.